finasilvasantiste/udacity_data_engineering_nanodegree__project_3/README.md

 - Make sure your python path is set correctly by running:
 ``export PYTHONPATH=$PATHONPATH:`pwd```

-## How to start it
+## How to run the app
-- Create all aws redshift resources by running `pipenv run python3 aws/create_aws_resource.py`
+- Create all aws redshift resources by running `pipenv run python3 aws/create_aws_resource.py`.
+  Running that will also populate the file `aws_role_arn.json`.

+- Create all tables by running `pipenv run python3 create_tables.py`.

 - Delete all aws redshift resources by running `pipenv run python3 aws/delete_aws_resource.py`